basicbind/ansible-collection-basicbind.swap_file/docs/modules/README-swap_file.md

 # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

 DOCUMENTATION:
-    module: basicbind.swap_file.swap_file
+    module: swap_file

     short_description: Creates a swap file
+    version_added: "1.0.0"
     description:
-        - Creates a swap file and makes it available for swapping
+        - Creates a swap file and makes it available for swapping.
         - Does not create an fstab entry for persistence.
     options:
         path: